 Next time, try these super pecan snowball cookies.

 You'll love this easy sweet potato cookies recipe.
-These cookies are airy and fluffy, the kind that melts in your mouth.
-They are very easy to make especially if you are baking with kids, the best part is you can make it from leftover sweet potato.
+These cookies are airy and fluffy, and very easy to make especially if you are baking with kids, the best part is you can make them with leftover baked sweet potato.

 When it starts getting cold here in Colorado I usually head to the store to buy sweet potatoes, making them in the oven brings back the sweet memories of Egypt, but I usually end up with one or more abandoned ones in the fridge.

 If this is your case too, stick them in the freezer and when you are ready, give them a new life with these incredibly delicious and fluffy cookies.

 Note: This is an overview of the instructions.
 The full instructions are in the recipe card below.

 - Mash fresh sweet potatoes with a fork in a large bowl.
 Microwave for 20-30 seconds then add butter.

 - Add first part of the dry ingredients: sugar, semolina and baking powder.

 - Add eggs, flour and vanilla extract and mix with a wooden spoon or a spatula..